BB 12’s Srishty On ‘Saiyan-Bhaiya’ Comment: Sreesanth Knew About The Line & Didn’t Stop Them!

 - Before Her Wedding, PeeCee's Mumbai House Is All Lit Up!

 Recently, Srishty Rode was evicted from the Bigg Boss 12.
 She was seen giving interviews to various media portals and revealing her side of story.
 The actress clarified that she and Rohit were just friends, and now she reveals as to how things escalated in the house.
-It has to be recalled that during a task in the Bigg Boss 12 house, Srishty Rode and Romil Chaudhary were seen commenting on Dipika Kakar's relationship with Sreesanth and Shoiab Ibrahim.
+It has to be recalled that during a task in the Bigg Boss 12 house, Srishty Rode and Romil Chaudhary were seen commenting on Dipika Kakar's relationship with Sreesanth and Shoaib Ibrahim.
 They called them 'bhaiya' and 'saiyan'.
 Dipika lost her cool at Srishty despite the latter having apologised for unintentionally hurting her.

 Srishty felt that her husband Shoaib unnecessarily dragged the matter outside the Bigg Boss 12 house.
 Check out a few revelations made by Srishty that will leave you shocked.